NotYuSheng/PicoCTF2022-Writeup/Cryptography/credstuff.md

 * Numbers are unchanged
 * Mapping is one to one

-We know that we the flag should be in this format: picoCTF{xxxxxx}
-Hence we can map the output and get some of the key mappings
+Since we know that the flag will be in this format: picoCTF{xxxxxx}, we can map the output and get some of the key mappings

 c = p
 v = i